[Skip to Content]

 7. How did you find out about the program?
 (50 word maximum)

 3. General Writing Sample: Brief sample of your writing on any subject--science or non-science topic and directed toward a non-scientific audience, using language appropriate for the general public.
 DO NOT submit technical or journal articles.
-1000 words entered into text box in application.

-4. Sample News Story: A 750 word 'news' story for the general public summarizing a recent science, mathematics or engineering journal paper (the original journal article must be published after July 2023) and describing what the study's findings are, why they are important, and what the impact will be on the public.
-The original paper MUST BE PRIMARY LITERATURE (scientific paper published in a journal or presented at a scientific conference, NOT from a newspaper, magazine or other popular media).
-750 words entered into text box in application.
+4. Sample News Story: A "news" story for the general public summarizing a recent science, mathematics or engineering journal paper (the original journal article must be published July 1, 2024 or later), describing what the study's findings are, why they are important, and what the impact will be on the public.
+The original paper MUST BE PRIMARY LITERATURE (i.e. a scientific paper published in a journal or presented at a scientific conference, NOT from a newspaper, magazine or other popular media).
+The applicant may NOT use an article they are listed as an author, co-author, contributor, or otherwise cited on.

 5. Upload source article: The journal article used to write your Sample News Story.
+Please make sure it includes the publication date.

-6. Your CV (uploaded as a PDF; 5-page maximum)
+6. Your CV (uploaded as a PDF; 5-page maximum).

-8. Demographic information
+8. Demographic information.

 Find more tips on putting together your application here.